dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 #### Benefits of virtual memory

-* Isolation: Every process gets its own private memory space.
+* Extended Memory: Provides more memory than physically available.
-* Efficiency: Use memory resourcefully; bring in pages only when needed.
+* Isolation: Allows each process to run in its isolated memory space.
-* Protection: Processes can't interfere with each other's memory.
+* Protection: Prevents processes from interfering with each other.
-* Overcommitment: Run more processes than physical RAM can hold.
+* Swapping: Moves inactive processes to disk, making room for active ones.

 > Tip: Overrelying on virtual memory (especially disk swaps) can slow down the system.
 It's called "thrashing".